chester-lang/chester2025draft/docs/src/dev/dependent-type-oncecell-bug.md

-# OnceCell Bug in Type-Level Function Application
+# Dependent Type System: OnceCell Bug & Improvements

 ## Bug Description

 When attempting to use a function at the type level in Chester's dependent type system, we encountered an `IllegalArgumentException` with the message "requirement failed".
 This occurred in the `OnceCell.fill` method at `ProvideCellId.scala:77`.

-## Reproduction
+### Reproduction

 The bug can be reproduced using the following Chester code: